 Robert Nicholson is Founder and Executive Director of The Philos Project.
 He holds a BA in Hebrew Studies from Binghamton University, and both a JD and MA in Middle Eastern history from Syracuse University.
 A former U.S. Marine and a 2012-13 Tikvah Fellow, Robert founded The Philos Project in 2014.
 His advocacy focuses on spreading the vision of a multi-ethnic and multi-religious Middle East based on freedom and rule of law.
 Robert serves on the Board of Directors of Passages, and is a publisher of Providence: A Journal of Christianity and American Foreign Policy.
-His written work has appeared in The American Interest, Jerusalem Post, and Times of Israel, among others.
+His written work has appeared in First Things, The Federalist, The Jerusalem Post, and The American Interest, among others.
 He resides in New York City with his wife and two children.

 Follow Robert on Twitter: @firstname.lastname@example.org

 Luke Moon is the Deputy Director of the Philos Project.
 Prior to that, Luke served as business manager for the Institute on Religion and Democracy, and, before that, as a missionary with Youth with a Mission for 12 years.
 Luke has lived, worked, and taught in over 45 countries, and has advocated on a number of human rights issues along the way.
 He holds a BA in Biblical Studies from the University of the Nations and an MA in Global Politics from Regent University.
 Luke is also an ordained Southern Baptist minister.